grantcurell/grantcurell.github.io/docs/High Speed Packet Capture/DPDK on FC640 with RHEL 8/README.md

 1. Download from [https://core.dpdk.org/download/](https://core.dpdk.org/download/)
-2. Edit the security limits with `vim /etc/security/limits.conf`
-   1. Add the following lines at the end of the file.
+2. Edit the security limits with `vim /etc/security/limits.conf` 1.Add the following lines at the end of the file.
 This assumes you are running as root:

                 root    hard   memlock           unlimited
                 root    soft   memlock           unlimited